zverolen/dashboard-demo/README.md

 This is a demonstration repository showcasing implementation of the front-end side of the project.
 The code is isolated and provided for viewing purposes.

 At the moment, only the mobile version is available.
-See the [Figma project](#design) for complete UI/UX design details.
+See the [Figma project](#visual-design) for complete UI/UX design details.

 ![Main App Screenshot](./readme/cover.png)

 ## Expectations from the app:
 - **The app should provide as much information as possible at once**
-- **the information should be easily scannable and suitable for quick evaluation and comparison**
+- **The information should be easily scannable and suitable for quick evaluation and comparison**
-- **different pieces of information should be easily distingushable**
+- **Different pieces of information should be easily distingushable**
-- **all visual noise should be reduces as much as possible, cognitive load and distractions should be kept to a minimum**
+- **All visual noise should be reduces as much as possible, cognitive load and distractions should be kept to a minimum**
-- **all user tasks should be made with least effort possible**
+- **All user tasks should be made with least effort possible**

 ## Design System & UI/UX Decisions